neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 pip install -r requirements.txt
 ```

+**Replace the `role_arn` PLACEHOLDER string with your AWS [ARN](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) at the bottom of SparseMaker class on the `endpoint.py` file.
+It should look like this:** `"arn:aws:iam::XXX:role/service-role/XXX"`

 Run the following command to build your SageMaker endpoint.

 ```bash
 python endpoint.py create
 ```

-After the endpoint has been staged, you can run inference with the following snippet:
+After the endpoint has been staged, you can start making requests by passing your endpoint `region name` and your `endpoint name`.
+Afterwards you can run inference passing in your question and context:

 ```python